harshita-313/appointment-booking-assistant/readme.md

 # AI Appointment Booking Assistant

 An AI-powered appointment booking assistant built using LangChain and LangGraph.
-The system uses a structured, tool-driven approach to handle booking, rescheduling, cancellation, and availability checks with strict validation and database-backed session history.
+The system uses a structured, tool-driven architecture to handle booking, rescheduling, cancellation, and availability checks with strict validation and database-backed session history.

 ---

 ## Overview

 This project demonstrates a deterministic, tool-based LLM agent designed for real-world appointment management.
-It ensures reliable scheduling by validating time slots, preventing invalid bookings, and maintaining conversation history in a MySQL database.
+Instead of relying on free-form AI responses, the assistant uses structured tools and a controlled prompt to ensure reliable, predictable, and accurate scheduling.

-The assistant is restricted to appointment-related tasks to maintain accuracy and predictable behavior.
+The assistant is restricted to appointment-related tasks to prevent hallucinations and maintain domain-specific behavior.

 ---